 Due to the higher grade of oak used, you will experience less sap, fewer/smaller knots and a tighter/straighter grain.
 Being a natural living product, you may also experience some colour variation and when in place, some natural movement as the timber adjusts to the changing seasons.
 These characteristics are to be expected and will give a beautiful natural distinctive appearance.

-English larch has striking colour variations from pinks, browns to creams depending on which part of the tree it is cut.
-There are some dark brown knots which can loosen as the wood dries, this occasionally results in resin patches that may ooze a little at first and sometimes during subsequent hot summers.
-If left untreated larch cladding fades to a silvery grey over a period of time and as nature does it's work.
+British Larch/Douglas Fir has striking colour variations from pinks, browns to creams depending on which part of the tree it is cut.
+There are some dark brown knots that can loosen as the wood dries, this occasionally results in resin patches that may ooze a little at first and sometimes during subsequent hot summers.
+If left untreated larch cladding fades to a silvery grey over a period of time and as nature does its work.

-As well as being a very strong and a very hard-wearing wood, due to it's super high resin content, English Larch can prove to be twice as durable as common pine.
-Highly suitable for cladding buildings in a traditional style and offers a cost effective alternative to our oak cladding options.
+As well as being a very strong and very hard-wearing wood, due to its super high resin content, English Larch can prove to be twice as durable as common pine.
+Highly suitable for cladding buildings in a traditional style and offers a cost-effective alternative to our oak cladding options.

 Our Siberian Cedar posseses enormous hardiness due to the intense growing conditions in the far north of Siberia.
 The average winter temperature in the area of harvesting is -30 degrees, thus your project will hold the strength and character of the Siberian forests.